blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Mechanics/Continuum Mechanics/Fluid Mechanics/Thinking of Fluids Without External Forces.md

 - Medium Energy, Medium Attraction: Liquids
 - Low Energy, High Attraction: Solids

+It looks like Energy x Attraction remains close, maybe with some proportionality constant.
+Instead of Energy x Forces, maybe we can look in terms of Momentum x Curvature / Charge too.
+The units aren't clear, I haven't thought much about the details here, but the idea can be seen.

-It looks like Energy x Attraction remains a constant, with It's as if one always trades freedom for closeness.
+It's as if one always trades freedom for oneness.

+But with freedom too, one can see the oneness, if you don't limit yourself to simply being closer to one another.
+Free particles can meet other particles much more easily than solids, where that's not possible.